rsachse/luess/README.md

 luess
 =====

-luess is a R package for estimation of ecosystem services based on LPJmL model output.
+luess (landuse ecosystem services) is a R package for estimation of ecosystem services based on LPJmL model output.
 In its early state at the moment it provides functions to re-project CLUMondo model output to other geographic projections and to aggregrate CLUMondo grid cells to any other grid.